 FAQs

-If you're considering dentures or other dental prosthetics, it's natural to have questions.
+Whether you're seeking routine dental care, considering tooth replacement options, or have questions about our comprehensive services, it's natural to have questions.
 At Local Start Dental, we're dedicated to providing clear and informative answers.
 Here are some of the most frequently asked questions about our dental services:

-Local Start Dental is a 501(c)(3) nonprofit dental clinic that uses a unique service-training model to provide reduced-cost or free dentures (with and without dental implant therapy) for low-income adults, including veterans, seniors, the disabled, homeless and the uninsured.
+Local Start Dental is a 501(c)(3) nonprofit dental clinic that uses a unique service-training model to provide comprehensive dental care including routine cleanings, fillings, crowns, and advanced tooth replacement services (dentures and dental implants) for adults in need, including veterans, seniors, the disabled, homeless and the uninsured.

 While the clinic is located in Durham, we welcome patients from all of the 100 counties in North Carolina.
 To date, we have seen patients from 50 out of the 100 counties in the state.